nrs-org/novelslop/content/vol_01/chap_15.typ

   Uta navigated to her messaging thread with Mona.
 Compared to the thread she's just talked on, this one was much, much shorter.
-Well, Uta did not have much to talk about with Mona, and the fact that they had already spent quite a lot of time at school together did not help.
+Well, Uta did not have much to talk about with Mona, and to be fair, they mostly interacted at school, rather than through a messaging app.

   At least now there would be a topic for her to strike a new conversation.
 She forwarded the announcement picture before sending a message,